What is the

 Amber Imrie is a queer artist and educator with a passion for cultivating communities with creative, holistic learning environments built on compassion and equity.
 Imrie’s art practice draws from her personal experience as a queer person interacting with the culture of the rural American South.

 Born and raised off-the-grid in the Ozark Mountains of Northwest Arkansas, and educated outside the formal school system, Imrie entered community college at sixteen.
-She then received her BA from UC Berkeley and MFA from Stanford University.
-She’s been the recipient of many awards, fellowships, and residencies including the Murphy Cadogan Award and Anita Squires Fowler Award in Photography.
+Amber Imrie received their BA from UC Berkeley and MFA from Stanford University.
+They’ve been the recipient of many awards, fellowships, and residencies including the Murphy Cadogan Award and Anita Squires Fowler Award in Photography.
 Imrie ran an art magazine called Venison Magazine from 2014-2017, a pop-up residency called Camp Venison, and has facilitated artistic dialogue in and outside of formal education.
 Imrie has taught at a variety of institutions, including UC Berkeley and Stanford University.
 Imrie is currently a founding team member of The Alternative Art School.
-She lives in Åland Islands, Finland with her partner.
+She lives between Åland Islands, Finland and the Ozark Mountains in NW Arkansas.